-In a fascinating pop-up exhibition and panel discussion on creative responses to the climate and nature crises, students, educators and artists joined together to explore creative collaborations and discuss how educators can harness the arts to engage students with environmental issues.
+In a fascinating pop-up exhibition and panel discussion as part of the 2021 ESRC Festival of Social Science on creative responses to the climate and nature crises, students, educators and artists joined together to explore creative collaborations and discuss how educators can harness the arts to engage students with environmental issues.

 The panel included: